shwetakumari14/shwetakumari14.github.io/_pages/education.md

         <b style="font-size:20px;">Roles and Responsibilities</b>
         <ul style="text-align: justify;">
             <li>Currently serving as a <b>Full Stack Student Software Developer</b> at the Southern California Earthquake Center (SCEC), responsible for developing backend APIs, webpages, and application forms.</li>
-            <li>I worked at USC Information Technology Services as a <b>Student Technical Assistant</b>, addressing technical issues related to software and equipment across the campus.</li>
+            <li>Worked at USC Information Technology Services as a <b>Student Technical Assistant</b>, addressing technical issues related to software and equipment across the campus.</li>
-            <li>I mentored junior students and fellow women engineers through the <b>Women in Engineering</b> program, providing guidance and support to enhance their careers and learning journeys.</li>
+            <li>Mentored junior students and fellow women engineers through the <b>Women in Engineering</b> program, providing guidance and support to enhance their careers and learning journeys.</li>
         </ul>
     </div>
 </div>